contramonk/ExpenseTracker/README.md

 #ExpenseTracker
 An Expense Tracking CRUD application using JQuery.
+You can view the application on [my website](http://www.contramonk.com:8080/ExpenseTracker/)

 ##Technologies
 1. JQuery